simurai/simurai.com/_posts/2014-05-25-spacing-elements.md

 ---

 So let's say we have a "bar" with some items inside.
 Like a header or footer.
-Let's also say we want those items to be spaced evenly, meaning they have the same gab everywhere.
+Let's also say we want those items to be spaced evenly, meaning they have the same gap everywhere.
 Shouldn't be a big problem.
 Let's take a look:

 ## 1. Margin
 We can't just add `margin: 2rem` to the elements since there is no [margin collapsing](https://developer.mozilla.org/en-US/docs/Web/CSS/margin_collapsing) on the horizontal axis.
 And it also doesn't work when using Flexbox.
 Leaving a double sized gap in between.
 Wishing there is something like `margin: 2rem collapse;` where you can enable/disable it optionally.